italia/Satosa-Saml2Spid/Docker-compose/README.md

 For docker-compose you can also [see here](https://docs.docker.com/compose/install/other/).

-## Run the composition MAGIC WAY
+## Run the Composition for Demo Purposes

 Enter in `Docker-compose` directory and run `run-docker-compose.sh`:
 ```bash
 cd Docker-compose
 ./run-docker-compose.sh
 ```
-The script make the directories for local mounts, copy all required files in right directory and start a full demo with test and Service providers
+The script creates the directories for local mounts and copies all required files to start a full demo with test and SAML2 Service Providers.

+> Warning: The script deletes any previous created directory if found.

+The result is represented by the following services:

 * Satosa-saml2spid is published with nginx frontend on https://localhost
 * Mongo Espress is published on http://localhost:8081